srithefreak/elliott4presi/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# Describe what is wrong
+# Describe what is wrong.

-# What device you are using
+# What device did the bug occur on?

-# What operating system you are using
+# What operating system are you using?

-# What you expected to happen
+# What did you expected to happen?

-# What actually happened
+# What actually happened?

-# Any form of media that adds to help your description
+# Any form of media that adds to help your description.